0100101101011010/food/foodventures/_posts/2019-06-10-what-i-ate-montreal-edition.md

 * "It wasn't bad"
 * "It was a good... salad"
 * "It was edible"

+The boy does not like salads, so this lukewarm reaction should not come as a surprise or as an indictment of the dish.

+\* NINJA EDIT to add a disclaimer before he sees this: It's not that he doesn't like vegetables, it's that he has *very high standards* for how they taste.
+Blah blah moving on.

 ![goat cheese appetizer at bistro l'entrepont](/food/foodventures/images/bistro-l-entrepont-goat-cheese.jpg){:width="50%"}{: .image-left}